neurohazardous/neurohazardous/_portfolio/hyper-music.md

 * Participant management

 ## Output
-I am wrapping up the data acquisition phase; I am in the middle of data analysis.
+I am in the middle of data analysis.
 All the code can be found [here](https://github.com/neurohazardous/hyperMusic)